Tours Opera: History

 In 1791, during the selling of the biens nationaux, citizen Bucheron acquired the Cordeliers' Church and transformed it into a 800 seats theatre that opened in 1796.
 At the beginning, both operas (Mozart, Rossini…) and plays (Molière, Marivaux...) where performed.

 As numerous projects for a new municipal venue were abandoned due to a lack of resources, the city decided to buy Bucheron's theater in 1867.

 Leon Rohard supervised the renovation and achieved a modern building that burned to the ground eleven years after the inauguration.
 Following a competition in which Charles Garnier was a member of the jury, Jean-Marie Hardion and Stanislas Loison were commissioned by the municipality.
 Equipped to accommodate 973 spectators, the theater known today as the Grand Théâtre de Tour, opened in 1889.

-The Grand théâtre, adapting its schedule, remained open for much of both world wars and has known a peek of activity during the années folles.
+The Grand théâtre, adapting its schedule, remained open for much of both world wars and saw a peak of activity during the années folles.

 Programming

-The Tours Opera produces, in average, six operas each season, recitals with renowned artists and offers over 30 symphonic concerts both in Tours and in the greater region.
+The Tours Opera produces, on average, six operas each season, hosts recitals with renowned artists, and offers over 30 symphonic concerts both in Tours and in the greater region.